-- Records relating to named individuals must be kept for 40 years. - Advice should also be sought from Occupational Health (contact Georgia Evans georgia.evans@donesc.org for further information on OH provider) if there is any uncertainty regarding the need for health surveillance.
+- Records relating to named individuals must be kept for 40 years. - Advice should also be sought from Occupational Health (contact Human Resources at hr@donesc.org for further information on OH provider) if there is any uncertainty regarding the need for health surveillance.